-The objective of the ICRC's activities for people deprived of their freedom is purely humanitarian, namely to ensure that their physical and mental integrity is fully respected and that their conditions of detention are in line with IHL and/or internationally recognized standards.
-As circumstances dictate, the ICRC strives to prevent forced disappearances or extrajudicial executions, ill-treatment and failure to respect fundamental judicial guarantees, and, whenever necessary, takes action to improve conditions of detention.
-This involves in particular:
+The objective of the ICRC's activities for people deprived of their freedom is purely humanitarian, namely to ensure that their physical and mental integrity is fully respected and that their living conditions and treatment are in line with IHL and other fundamental rules and internationally recognized standards.
+As circumstances dictate, the ICRC strives to prevent forced disappearances or extrajudicial executions, ill-treatment and failure to respect fundamental judicial guarantees, and, whenever necessary, takes action to improve living conditions and treatment.
+This involves, in particular:

-- ▶ negotiating with the authorities to obtain access to people deprived of their freedom wherever they may be held, in accordance with procedures that guarantee the effectiveness and consistency of ICRC action - visiting all detainees, assessing their conditions of detention and identifying any shortcomings and humanitarian needs - monitoring individual detainees (for specific protection, medical or other purposes)

-- maintaining family links (such as facilitating family visits or forwarding RCMs) - under specific conditions, providing material and medical relief supplies to detainees or engaging in cooperation on specific projects with the detaining authorities - ► fostering a confidential and meaningful dialogue with the authorities at all levels regarding any problems of a humanitarian nature that may arise
+- negotiating with the authorities to obtain access to people deprived of their freedom wherever they may be held, in accordance with procedures that guarantee the effectiveness and consistency of ICRC action - visiting detainees and having discussions in private with them, assessing their living conditions and treatment and identifying any shortcomings and humanitarian needs - monitoring individual detainees (for specific protection, medical or other purposes) - restoring and maintaining family links (such as facilitating family visits or forwarding RCMs) - ▶ fostering a confidential and meaningful dialogue with the authorities at all levels regarding any problems of a humanitarian nature that may arise and the action and resources required to improve the situation, when necessary - under specific conditions, providing material assistance to detainees, implementing technical interventions, or engaging in cooperation with the authorities on specific issues and supporting them in undertaking reform processes